apparatus/fuge.io/src/pages/contribute/index.md

 ---

 # Contribute
-[Seneca][], [Senecajs.org][], and all official plugins are __open__ projects and encourage participation.
+[fuge][], [fuge.io][], and all official related repositories are __open__ projects and encourage participation.
 If you feel you can help in any way, be it with documentation, examples, extra testing, or new features, please be our guest.

 ## Helping out
 Contributing is not always about adding new features.
 There are plenty of other ways to get involved.
 For instance:

 - Add more tests, be they unit tests or performance-based tests.
 - Write guides and documentation or proof-read and fix existing docs.